nimbosa/eleos/README.md

 # Eleos

+Assistance is available: Zen Slack – get a login at https://slackinvite.zensystem.io and the slack is at https://zencash.slack.com

 Eleos is a multi-platform wallet for zero-knowledge cryptocurrencies written in Electron.

   - Compatible with Windows, MacOS, and Linux